Really-Blue/CS453-GroceryProj/README.md

 4. Now that the data is setup users will need to run the command "mongod -dbpath data/db" or wherever your dbpath is setup as (if not already done look into setting up mongodb).
 5. Users can then run "node server" in the location of the project in a terminal and if able to connect to mongodb and localhost port 3000 will be able to access the application.
 6. The application link is "http://localhost:3000/" first time users will need to create an account (try not to use any actual passwords) and then return to the landing page to login and progress into the grocery list side.
+7. On the actual grocery list page users can search up (a small amount of food items) and add them to their list displayed in the third box to the far right allowing multiple items to be stacked upon each other or having multiple different items.